ManjithaM/Multimedia-Portfolio-/README.md

 createdByManji Portfolio Website Documentation

 ++++ I uploaded imagess in HQ.
-Therefore the site takes some time to load fully, specially in the portfolio section.
+Therefore the site takes some time to load fully when hosted.
+Specially in the portfolio section.
 Please be kind enough to be patience and wait till it compleatly loaded. ++++

 Project Overview